IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 ### Android services

-TomTom IndiGO services hosts are built on
-[Android Services](https://developer.android.com/guide/components/services), and use the same mechanisms, but hide some of the details of the Android service implementation.
+TomTom Digital Cockpit services hosts are built on [Android Services](https://developer.android.com/guide/components/services), and use the same mechanisms, but hide some of the details of the Android service implementation.
 For example, you define the interface to a service directly in Kotlin, and to communicate with it there is no need to provide an `IBinder`, use a `Messenger`, or define an AIDL interface.
 In addition, the binding is done automatically, and the service is ready to use when the `serviceReady` flag has been set.

-By default, Android services run in the main thread in the main process, whereas an TomTom IndiGO service by default starts and runs in a different process.
+By default, Android services run in the main thread in the main process, whereas an TomTom Digital Cockpit service by default starts and runs in a different process.

 As service hosts are using the Android Binder framework to transfer data, they have the same